 We all understand what sharing means on a personal level, as everybody shares within their homes and communities.
 So why do so few people understand the need to implement the principle of sharing on a national and worldwide level?
 A large part of the answer to this question can be simply put: it is because the foundations of our society have been constructed in such a way that market forces have become loose.
 We have developed complex economic and political systems that are increasingly geared towards profit and commercialisation: the tax structures, the large corporations, the countless legal regulations that are created to defend private interests - all of this creates a highly complicated and divisive society.
 Nobody understands the system in the end, but the system understands precisely how to manipulate us for its own purposes.
 And in such a complex society, with so many laws and policies created to facilitate commercialisation, the principle of sharing is almost non-existent.

 As long as we live in a society that is driven by profit and commercialisation, the principle of sharing will always be eclipsed.
 In every sphere of human activity it can be observed that when commercialisation moves in, sharing moves out.
 The same reality also pertains to the environment: when commercialisation moves in, nature moves out.
 Indeed when commercialisation moves in it can be so invasive, so destructive, that it can break apart families.
 It can break apart traditions and national identities, as we have seen with many free trade agreements and the economic integration of Europe.
-Wherever these forces are unleashed it can lead to a widening gulf between rich and poor, a loss of community solidarity and a contagion of spiritual turmoil, and ultimately a diversion of man’s God-given intelligence in the opposite direction of social progress and evolution.
+Wherever these forces are unleashed it can lead to a widening gulf between rich and poor, a contagion of spiritual turmoil, and ultimately a diversion of man’s God-given intelligence in the opposite direction of social progress and evolution.
 Indeed if commercialisation is left to blindly guide a society for a long enough period of time, it may even compromise human life.

 The meaning of commercialisation